Getabalew7/Microservice-Task/README.md

 ## Conclusion

-This micro-service provides endpoints for creating and managing Quotations and Subscriptions, as well as updating Customer attributes.
+This Micro service provides endpoints for creating and managing Quotations and Subscriptions, as well as updating Customer attributes.
 It is built using Spring Boot framework and H2 database, and can be run locally without any external dependencies.